-Quick pickled carrots and daikon are the perfect combination of flavors - sweet, salty and spicy!
-They make perfect toppers for sandwiches, salads and stir-frys.
-They're easy to make and very addictive!
+Quick pickled daikon and carrots are the perfect combination of flavors - sweet, salty and spicy.
+They make perfect toppers for sandwiches, salads and stir fries.
+They're easy to make and very addictive.

 - Daikon: Daikon means "large radish" in Japanese.
 It's basically a carrot shaped radish with a milder flavor than a red radish.
-I order mine online from an Asian grocer, but if you can't find one, it's fine to substitute another veg like cucumbers or red onions.
+I order mine online from an Asian grocer, but if you can't find one, it's fine to substitute another veg like turnips or jicama.

 - Vinegar: The best vinegar for pickling is plain old white vinegar.
 This recipe calls for a combination of rice wine vinegar, which is milder, less acidic and slightly sweeter in taste than white vinegar, but, If you don't have rice vinegar on hand it's fine to just use all white vinegar.

-- Sugar: I've just used normal sugar here, but if you follow a paleo diet it's fine to substitute coconut sugar.
-I've tried it, and it works!
+- Sugar: I've just used normal sugar here, but if you prefer to use coconut sugar, that also works.
+I've tried it.

 - Salt: Salt is key to pickling.
 You can use normal kosher salt or sea salt.
 Both work equally well.

 *Find the complete recipe with measurements below.

 How to Make Pickled Daikon And Carrots

 - The first step is to combine the water, vinegars, sugar and salt in a saucepan and boil it until the sugar is dissolved.
 This will only take two to three minutes.
 Take it off the heat and allow it to cool.